cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sleep.md

-# Thread Sleep for Specified Duration
+# 1Thread Sleep for Specified Duration

 The `sleep` function blocks the currently running thread, causing it to voluntarily sleep for a specified duration before resuming execution.
 Its parameter type is `Duration`.
 The function prototype is: